laguayo/leoaguayo-blog/source/_posts/2013-05-24-brz-scraper.markdown

 Then I had a second thought this would be easier as a service or a running webapp independent of my local computer.
 Being an Java App Engine Developer, it would be easiest for me to port my python script to a python App Engine instance, that was the start of day 2.

-<h2>Day 2: Re-Learned App Engine, Webapp2, Jinja2 contemplated Django</h2>
+<h2 id="Day2">Day 2: Re-Learned App Engine, Webapp2, Jinja2 contemplated Django</h2>

 App Engine in Python was a completely massive task, especially since I was working on this project on my free time after and before work.
-I not only learned App Engine’s Python quirks I also gained a deeper understanding of python and its modules, classes, list, sets and dictionary data structures.
+I not only learned App Engine’s Python quirks I also gained a deeper understanding of python and its modules, classes, <a href="http://docs.python.org/2/tutorial/datastructures.html">list, sets and dictionary data structures.</a>

-"Add tutorial link for python here"

 I also learned about app engine framework webapp2 and how makes it easy to put together restful application fairly quickly.
 I then turned to use jinja2 as a quick markup template parser for generating content on the fly.
-I last contemplated Django but I felt the learning curve was too steep, maybe I was wrong.
+Lastly I contemplated Django but I felt the learning curve was too steep, maybe I was wrong.

 I planned out that I would have a 3 main classes, main.py would host all page navigation between the car list to the dealer list and editing each individual dealer.
 I would put all my data processing in my DataProcesses.py and last I would define all my entities in Entities.py so all schema changes were declared in one place.